Historical Society Museum

 Little Houses on the Prairie: The Blue Top Motel

-The Blue Top Cabin Motel is an important piece of Americanna.
+The Blue Top Cabin Motel is an important piece of Americana.
 Operating from 1943 to 1996, this important landmark was razed to make room for the developing Coralville town center.
-The exhibit is told through the people who owned it and the visitors who inhabited the distinctly build cabins with the famous blue tops and white siding.
-Artifacts include newspaper clippings and photographs that tell the story in detail of the motel through the years.
+The exhibit is told through the people who owned it and the visitors who inhabited the distinctly built cabins with the famous blue tops and white siding.
+Artifacts include newspaper clippings and photographs that tell an in-depth story of the motel through the years.
 The exhibit is accompanied by an old coke machine, bicycle and a stunning replica of a Blue Top cottage designed by Jim Stebral Construction, Inc. of Solon, Iowa.

 The Johnson County Community Stories Project & Township Maps

-They opened their scrapbooks, rummaged through old archives, and hunted in the archives to put together accounts of time’s gone by as well as the present.
+They opened their scrapbooks and hunted in the archives to put together accounts of times gone by as well as the present.
 The Community Stories Project offers a glimpse of the cities, towns and villages of Johnson County, Iowa as seen through the eyes of the people who live there.
-With aided research and artifacts, the exhibit promotes the uniqueness of Johnson County and encourages visitors to see it through thier own eyes.
-Questions are abound: Are there hills in Hills?
+With aided research and artifacts, the exhibit promotes the uniqueness of Johnson County and encourages visitors to see it through their own eyes.
+Questions abound: are there hills in Hills?
 How many “Frys” live in Frytown?
 Is it true that Coralville once had coral reefs?
 Where’s Elmira and does it still exist?

 In addition, you can view enlarged township maps of Johnson County from 1900, which provides a treasure trove of information about the townships and communities of the county during the turn of the century.

 As you explore these communities, whether through this exhibit or on the open road, keep in mind that there are still more stories to be told.
-What’s yours?
+What’s your story?